 Resist the urge to go to the mall, and consider a homegrown gift from one of many of Connecticut's hometown artisans and craftsmen.

 Know someone who’s impossible to buy for?
 Why not give them a great Connecticut experience, such as:

 - A day (or more) on the water, sailing on an authentic New England schooner

 - An amazing driving experience at Thompson Speedway or Lime Rock Park

 - A fly fishing lesson on the Housatonic or Farmington Rivers

 - A foodie tour of gourmet restaurants in New Haven

 - A hot air balloon ride over the Farmington River Valley or Litchfield Hills

-- A gift card for a visit to a Connecticut winery, such as: Sunset Meadow Vineyards in Goshen, McLaughlin Vineyards in Sandy Hook, Paradise Hills Vineyard in Wallingford or Preston Ridge Vineyard in Preston.
+- A gift card for a visit to a Connecticut winery, such as: Sunset Meadow Vineyards in Goshen, Saltwater Farm Vineyard in Stonington, Paradise Hills Vineyard in Wallingford or Preston Ridge Vineyard in Preston.